 - Watch Ted talks (these aren’t based on books, but still a great way to learn!)

 I personally don’t like listening to a story, I prefer to read the words; however, I can see how incorporating these alternatives into your lives can be much easier.
-You can listen to anything when you’re in your car, or listen through headphones while you complete household chores, and watching quick videos can be easier than trying to focus on reading.
+You can listen to anything when you’re in your car or listen through headphones while you complete household chores, and watching quick videos can be easier than focusing on reading.

-For families who are trying to get their kids into reading or learning how to read, then audible technology can further help with pronunciation, phonetics, and fluency.
-Plus, if they read aloud with the narrator, it can help with improving their vocabulary by learning new words and elevate reading comprehension.
+For families trying to get their kids into reading or learning how to read, audible technology can further help with pronunciation, phonetics, and fluency.
+Plus, reading aloud with the narrator can help improve their vocabulary by learning new words and elevate reading comprehension.

-If you do like to read, but just don’t have the attention span or time to devote to a full book, then I think another route is to pick up articles of interest or blogs with topics that you enjoy.
+If you do like to read, but just don’t have the attention span or time to devote to an entire book, then another route is to pick up articles of interest or blogs with topics that you enjoy.
 Going through one article a day is still a great way to incorporate reading into your everyday routine.

-One example of where to look is Medium.com, which hosts articles from a variety of writers on a large selection of topics.
-Online newspapers and journals is another good starting point.
+One example of where to look is Medium.com, which hosts articles from various writers on a large selection of topics.
+Online newspapers and journals are another good starting point.